Family-Friendly Skiing and Snowboarding Spots Around NJ

 2. Children must use properly fitted equipment suited to their ability level.

-3. NO POLES until they have been skiing for 3–4 years and are proficient enough to handle them.
+3. No poles are necessary until they have been skiing for 3–4 years and are proficient enough to handle them.

-4. Children must be taught to understand and obey trails signs, including beginner (green) and expert (black) trails.
+4. Children must be taught to understand and obey trail signs, including beginner (green) and expert (black) trails.

 5. The danger of skiing on too advanced a slope before they are ready must be fully understood.

 6. If you plan to self-teach, your child should be tethered to you for the first season or two.

 7. Safety vests with a handle on the back are now available for children, making it easier for parents, instructors, or anyone riding a lift with young kids to grab them if needed.